How To Prepare For Your First Family Festival – 5 Super TipsMay 29, 2019 • Get Outdoors

-However, attending a family festival can take a lot of preparation: you need to think about which festival is going to be the best for your family, how you’re going to get there, and where you’re going to stay if you plan to make a weekend of it.
-Here, we’re going to outline how you should prepare for your first family festival, so you can ensure you have the best possible time away with your little ones.
-Read on to find out more.
+Attending a music festival is fun, but can take a lot of preparation: you need to think about which festival is going to be the best for your family, how you’re going to get there, where you’re going to stay…the list goes on!

 This summer, a whole host of family festivals will be held across the UK, and they’ll have their own themes and focuses.
 So, if you want to ensure you have the best time, it’s not enough to just choose the festival that’s happening closest to you — instead, be open to travelling further afield to a festival that will suit your family’s interests.

-Wychwood Festival, which will be hosted in Cheltenham, has a more relaxed feel and is the perfect choice if you enjoy live music.
-You’ll see kids running around chasing bubbles, learning circus tricks, and dancing to the bands that are set to play.
+For example, Starry Skies festival, which will be hosted on a working farm in Wales, has a more relaxed feel and is the perfect choice if you enjoy arts and crafts.
+You’ll see kids canoeing, exploring plants and the natural world, and dancing to the bands that are set to play.
 It would make a great choice if you really want to let loose with your children for the weekend.

-Valley Fest is the UK’s only organic festival, and will take place on a working organic farm in Somerset.
+Valley Fest is a brilliant organic festival, and will take place on a working organic farm in Somerset.
 Your kids will be encouraged to run wild, which means they’ll find that it’s a lot of fun.
 But, they’ll also be able to learn about looking after the land and where food comes from, so it’s educational too.

 If you’ve ever tried to make a long-distance car journey with your little ones in tow, you’ll know that it’s never easy.
 There are so many extra things you need to consider, like where you’ll stop for toilet breaks and how you’re going to get everything in the car when the back seat isn’t free.